PeptideFox

 Early signs (weeks 1–2): Warmth returning to the area.
 Reduced sharp pain.
 Morning stiffness resolving faster.
 The injury site feels "alive" rather than cold and stiff.

-Later signs (weeks 3–4): Improved pliability when you palpate the tissue.
+Later signs (weeks 3–4): Improved pliability on palpation.
 Better tolerance of gentle loading.
 Range of motion improvements.
-Less reactivity after activity — the injury doesn't "punish" you the next day for using it.
+Less reactivity after activity — the injury stops "punishing" the next day for being used.

-Plateau signals: If you see early improvement that levels off, that's a specific signal — not failure, but a sign that the vascular and migration bottlenecks are clearing while another bottleneck (energy, collagen quality, or inflammation) is now rate-limiting.
+Plateau signals: Early improvement that levels off is a specific signal — not failure, but a sign that the vascular and migration bottlenecks are clearing while another bottleneck (energy, collagen quality, or inflammation) is now rate-limiting.
 See When Progress Stalls.

 Supporting Factors